falashadegreene/reading-notes/Operators.md

 ## Operators

-In Javascript there are many operaters.
-A few common operators are Assignment Operaters and Comparison Operators.
+In Javascript there are many operators.
+A few common operators are Assignment Operators and Comparison Operators.

-### Assignment Operaters
+### Assignment Operators

 A assignment operator assigns a value to its left operand based on the value of its right operand.
 Here are a few examples of assignment operators.